 Live2Create Leadership Academy

 Not a Class.
 A Culture.

 Faith at Live2Create is not a separate period.
-It is the spiritual layer of everything that happens — woven into how the day starts, how difficulty is processed, and what questions the community takes seriously.
+It is the spiritual layer of everything that happens — woven into how the day starts, how difficulty is processed, and what questions the community takes seriously together.

 Morning Grounding (Daily, 8:00–8:30).
 Every day begins with a 30-minute grounding session — scripture or reflection, a real question, silent journal time, and an intention for the day.
-Students are never required to claim belief.
-They are required to engage honestly with the question.
+Middle schoolers are not asked to perform faith.
+They are invited to engage honestly with the question in front of them.

 The year's spiritual arc.
 Fall: Who did God make me to be?
 Winter: Where is God when things break?
 Spring: What does it mean to live on purpose?
-Each season connects directly to the unit work happening at the same time.
+Each season connects directly to the unit work happening at the same time — faith is not adjacent to the curriculum, it runs through it.

 The Grounding Journal.
 Every student keeps a personal journal all year.
 It is never read without permission.
-Twice per year, students select entries to include in their portfolio — with a reflection on what they were thinking then and what they see now.
+Twice per year, students select entries to include in their portfolio with a reflection on what they were thinking then and what they see now.
+It becomes one of the most valued artifacts of the year.

+Live2Create Leadership Academy